Mera (character): Return of the Queen

 During Peter David's Aquaman run in the 1990s, Mera is revealed to be in the hellish dimension called the Netherworld, where she is brainwashed by Thanatos, an old enemy of her husband.
 Time passes differently in the Netherworld and she has apparently had a second son whom she refers to as only "AJ".
 AJ appears to be about 8–10 years old and it is not known if his father is Aquaman or Thanatos.

 Eventually, Mera and AJ break free of Thanatos' control but find that they cannot stay on Earth due to AJ's accelerated aging.
 Mera and AJ again leave Earth for parts unknown.
 When next shown later in the series, Mera and AJ are on Oceanid, a water world that is being exploited by aliens for its resources.
 Mera and AJ team up with Aquaman to defeat the aliens and Mera chooses to stay with her former husband in Atlantis, while AJ remains behind on Oceanid to act as its protector and champion, assuming the role of Aquaman.

 Mera and Arthur eventually reconcile, living in Atlantis and continuing to have adventures together, including a trip to Skartaris, where they team up with Travis Morgan, The Warlord.
-They appear to form a true royal family along with Tempest (Garth of Shayeris) and his wife, Dolphin (Aquaman's former lover).
+They appear to form a true royal family along with Tempest (Garth) and his wife, Dolphin (Aquaman's former lover).
 Mera participates in the delivery of Garth and Dolphin's son, Cerdian, during this peaceful time.
 Unfortunately, the Aqua-family's happiness is cut short due to the events depicted in DC's "Obsidian Age", Infinite Crisis, and "One Year Later" storylines.
 Arthur's attempts to save Atlantis from destruction by transporting it back into the distant past results in the people of Atlantis suffering fifteen years of slavery, during which time Mera serves as their de facto leader and source of hope.
 When Atlantis is returned to the present, Mera is duty-bound as queen regent to declare him an enemy of Atlantis and order him to stand trial for treason.

 Following these events, Mera is shown leading a rebel faction in the rebuilding of Atlantis, which was destroyed by the Spectre in Infinite Crisis.
 Mera appears in the Aquaman: Sword of Atlantis series during which Aquaman (having been transformed into the Dweller of the Depths during DC's World War III mini-series) appears to perish.
 Members of the JLA visit Atlantis to give their condolences and Mera is not referenced in DC comics until the "Prelude to Blackest Night" story in Titans #15, where it is revealed that she is in mourning for Arthur.
 This story also reveals that Dolphin and Cerdian died during the destruction of Atlantis.